The Haringey IHRA debacle

 What has been played down is that there were many Jewish activists among the protesters in the public gallery.
 The abuse directed at these Jewish members since, ironically contravene the motion they have just passed ‘Denying the Jewish people their right to self determination’.

 Concerned Haringey residents had written to the Senior Councillors prior to the meeting and given them a legal opinion from Hugh Tomlinson QC.
-Commissioned by Free Speech on Israel, Independent Jewish Voices, Jews for Justice for Palestinians and the Palestine Solidarity Campaign, it can be seen in full here and showed that the definition (and guidelines) were an infringement on freedom to criticise Israel.
-The definition is particularly offensive to Jewish people who do not consider themselves zionists and those who work for the freedom of Palestinians, as it conflates being Jewish with being Pro Israel.
+Commissioned by Free Speech on Israel, Independent Jewish Voices, Jews for Justice for Palestinians and the Palestine Solidarity Campaign, it can be seen in full here and showed that the guidelines were an infringement on freedom to criticise Israel.
+The guidelines are particularly offensive to Jewish people who do not consider themselves zionists and those who work for the freedom of Palestinians, as it conflates being Jewish with being Pro Israel.

 Councillors had refused to allow a deputation — with speaker from Jews for Justice for Palestinians — to address the Council meeting.
 No debate was permitted at the Council meeting.
 The motion was proposed by the Labour leader and after it had been seconded, the Labour whip forced an immediate vote.
 The Labour leader and Labour whip dismissed what seemed to be an option floated by the meeting Chair that the motion could be deferred as it was getting very late in the evening.
 Most councillors did not feel confident enough about what they were voting for to even look at the people in the public gallery — those residents who had attended to let Councillors know that there was a large opposition to what officials were about to vote for.
 Full minutes can be found here.

-Indeed it appears that after the meeting, Labour councillors were not aware that the Labour Party had agreed to adopt the IHRA definition; including the House of Commons Home Affairs Select Committee two caveats (see Hugh Tomlinson QC report above).
-What they voted for was the original government accepted definition so went against party policy.
+Indeed it appears that after the meeting, Labour councillors were not aware that the Labour Party had only agreed to adopt the IHRA definition (not the guidelines); also including the House of Commons Home Affairs Select Committee two caveats (see Hugh Tomlinson QC report above).
+This has been confirmed by leaders office recently with @jvoicelabour — What the Labour members of Haringey voted for was the original government accepted definition (and guidelines) so went against party policy.